By Julie J. -

 To change the stroke type for an individual length, expand the interval before selecting the Edit Stroke Type tool.
 Assign the appropriate stroke type to the length.
 You can also edit lengths in other intervals as well without de-selecting the Edit Stroke Type tool.

 To split an interval, start will all intervals collapsed before selecting the Split Tool.

 Once you have selected the Split Tool, touch the interval you want to split.

 To split a length, expand the interval you want to edit before selecting the Split Tool.

 To add an interval, start will all intervals collapsed before selecting the Add Interval Tool.
-Enter the first length's information.
-To add additional lengths, touch the blue "Add" button.

 To add a length, start by deselecting all edit tools.
 Expand the interval in which you want to add a length, then select the Add Length Tool.
-Choose the stroke type of your length.
-A time will be automatically assigned based on your average pace per length for that interval in your workout.

 Use this tool to change the duration of lengths and intervals.